getporter/porter/docs/content/contribute/_index.md

 contributing to our repositories.
 The guide also covers how to get the source code, build and test it, and then submit your first pull request.

+We have a [tutorial] to get your environment setup, make your first change to Porter, and try it out.

 The contributing guide explains how to [find an issue].
 We do use two labels: